juicebox-systems/juicebox-sdk/android/README.md

 Instantiate a `Client` with the appropriate `Realm`s you wish to communicate with.

-The auth token should be acquired out-of-band from a server you run.
+The auth tokens should be acquired out-of-band from a server you run and specific to each realm id.
 All of the realms must be set up to accept this server's tokens.
+You can either provide a map of tokens that are valid for the lifetime of the client or implement the `Client.fetchAuthTokenCallback` to dynamically fetch tokens as necessary.

 For maximum security, we recommend utilizing multiple realms with a register and recover threshold greater than 1.